Illness & Conditions - Special Health Issues

 Your blood pressure consists of two numbers: systolic and diastolic .
 Someone with a systolic pressure of 120 and a diastolic pressure of 80 has a blood pressure of 120/80, or "120 over 80."
 Blood pressure is measured in millimeters of mercury (mm Hg).

+An ideal blood pressure for an adult is less than 120/80.
 High blood pressure is 140/90 or higher.
-Adults should have a blood pressure of less than 120/80.
 Many people fall into the category in between, called prehypertension.
 People with prehypertension need to make lifestyle changes to bring the blood pressure down and help prevent or delay high blood pressure.
-1

 What causes high blood pressure?